bengarrett/RetroTxt/docs/usage/first.md

   <figcaption>A clutter free view</figcaption>
 </figure>

+---

 ## Original text

-If you want to view the original ANSI document, focus the tab and tap:
+If you want to view the original ANSI document, focus on the tab and tap to launch a view source tab:

-++ctrl++ <kbd>u</kbd> or ++command++ ++option++ <kbd>u</kbd>.
+++ctrl++ <kbd>u</kbd> or ++command++ ++option++ <kbd>u</kbd>

 <figure markdown>
   ![RetroTxt add extension](../assets/original-text.png){ loading=lazy, width=600 }
   <figcaption>RetroTxt logo raw text</figcaption>
 </figure>

+---

 ## Monitor a new website

+This example shows how to add a new website to the collection that RetroTxt monitors in the background.
+In this case, we will use the Internet Assigned Numbers Authority website at [iana.org](https://www.iana.org), which hosts many documents in plain text.

-In a new tab, visit the [Internet Assigned Numbers Authority text documentation for _Special-Use Domain Names_](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.txt).
+In a tab, open the text document [special-use-domain-names.txt](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.txt).

-Despite being a plain text document, RetroTxt ignores the page as it is not monitoring iana.org.
+Despite being plain text, RetroTxt ignores the page as it is not monitoring [iana.org](https://www.iana.org).

 <figure markdown>
   ![RetroTxt add extension](../assets/special-use-domain-names.png){ loading=lazy, width=600 }
   <figcaption>Special use domain names text</figcaption>
 </figure>

-Click the RetroTxt toolbar button, and a popup will display the websites it monitors in the background.
-You can learn more about these websites here...
+Click the RetroTxt toolbar button (shown below), and a popup will display the websites it monitors in the background.
+[You can learn more about or remove these websites]().

-In the popup, click the blue __To include a new website__ button.
+In the popup, click the blue _To include a new website_ button.

 <figure markdown>
   ![RetroTxt add extension](../assets/popup.png){ loading=lazy, width=600 }
   <figcaption>Special use domain names text</figcaption>
 </figure>

-Under Feature > Run RetroTxt on files hosted on these domains > Paste a URL or hostname input, and add the website:
+Under __Feature__ `>` _Run RetroTxt on files hosted on these domains_ `>` _Paste a URL or hostname_ input, and __add__ the website:

 [https://www.iana.org](www.iana.org)